Now Reading

 Addressing Missing Black People

-Throughout the show, we learn that the powerful organization hunting down the protagonists for their powers is also responsible for the missing cases of Black people in the country.
-The people presumed missing also have the “supacell” gene and their powers are exploited for the benefit of the organization.
-This is a creative scenario to help shed light on a very prevalent issue in the UK, that currently lacks mainstream coverage and resource allocation.
+Throughout the show, we witness the powerful organization hunting down the protagonists for their powers.
+The same organization is also responsible for the missing cases of Black people in the country.
+The people presumed missing also have the “supacell” gene.
+The organization exploits the abducted people’s powers for its own benefit.
+This is a creative storyline that helps shed light on a very prevalent issue in the UK that currently lacks mainstream coverage and resource allocation.

-In the UK, Black people make up around 3% of the population yet they account for 14% of the missing person cases.
-In London specifically, around 13% of the population is Black yet they are overrepresented at 36% of the missing person cases.
-These disparities are rooted in racism which leads to a lack of care when handling Black cases.
-In the show, one of the protagonists assumed that his mother abandoned him during his childhood but later discovers that she was abducted by the same organization hunting him down.
-Other Black parents who also have missing kids attempt to work with the police, but their pleas are not taken seriously.
+In the UK, Black people make up around 3% of the population, yet they account for 14% of the missing person cases.
+In London specifically, around 13% of the population is Black.
+However, they are overrepresented at 36% of the missing person cases.
+These disparities are rooted in racism, which leads to a lack of care when handling Black cases.

-At the end of the show, the protagonists understand that they must stick together to stand a chance at helping those imprisoned by the organization.
-Their fight is bigger than themselves and they must use their powers responsibly to serve their community.
+At the end of the show, the protagonists understand they must stick together to stand a chance at helping those imprisoned by the organization.
+Their fight is bigger than themselves, and they must use their powers responsibly to serve their community.
 This is a cathartic release for Black people who are societally disempowered by the lack of value for their lives.
-Transporting us to a world where Black people have superpowers at their disposal which gives them the agency to tackle a systemic issue head-on is liberating.
-It is a testament to the importance of representation and explains all the amazing reviews Supacell has received thus far.
+Transporting us to a world where Black people have superpowers at their disposal, which gives them the agency to tackle a systemic issue head-on, is liberating.
+It is a testament to the importance of representation and explains the amazing reviews Supacell is receiving.

 See Also